russellmcc/site-gen/resume.md

 ### Product Strategy

  * Acted as the technical voice in cross-functional "Product Strategy Taskforce" responsible for setting product direction for iZotope's music-focused products
- * Participated as the technical member of a cross-functional discovery and prototyping team, leading to a new design direction for our assitantive features, enabling improvements across our product line.
+ * Participated as the technical member of a cross-functional discovery and prototyping team, leading to a new design direction for our assiive features, enabling improvements across our product line.

 <hr></hr>